Shared value in action

 Australia is especially prone to natural disasters including floods, cyclones, storms and bushfires.
 As natural disasters increase in frequency and severity, so does the cost to lives, livelihoods and property.
 New Zealand, too, is very exposed to earthquakes, storms, tornadoes and floods - all events that have a huge impact on communities.

-Through our collaboration with the Australian Business Roundtable for Disaster Resilience & Safer Communities and later, Resilient New Zealand, we contribute to research and submissions to influence policy and help make communities more resilient.
+Regionally, we work with the Australian Business Roundtable for Disaster Resilience & Safer Communities and Resilient New Zealand to advocate for change in public policy to help make communities more resilient communities.

 In partnership with Suncorp and James Cook University (JCU) Cyclone Testing Centre, we are studying the impact of tropical cyclones on strata properties in North Queensland.
 By sharing our claims data with JCU we are providing designers, builders and insurers with a better understanding of what increases claims costs after cyclones, so we can help build resilience in affected communities.